 I didn't get a chance to listen to Bad Touch unfortunately, hopefully at some point in the future I will.

 Bad Touch have been an entity since late 2009.
 We draw our influences from artists such as, Led Zeppelin, Bad Company, Black Crowes and Black Stone Cherry to name a few.
 As such, our sound is deeply rooted in Blues / Southern Rock, but we like to feel that we remain contemporary.
 We’ve recorded and self-released two studio albums, and have recently recorded a third, which is awaiting release as BT are newly-signed to Marshall Records.
 Our sound and ethos is all about having fun and if you want to know more you’ll have to come to a show! www.badtouchrocks.co.uk

-Hand Of Doom, a great name for a beer from this part of the country.
+Hand Of Doom, (a track on that seminal album "Paranoid"), a great name for a beer from this part of the country.

-Apart from boozing there are other things to try, Northamptonshire Skittles is a game which can still be seen in many pubs in the County, used to spend many an evening tossing the cheeses, ooh ere missus.
+Apart from boozing there are other things to try, Northamptonshire Skittles is a game which can still be seen in many pubs in the county, I used to spend many an evening tossing the cheeses, ooh ere missus.

-While I was wondering around I came across a selection of bottles of beer brewed to mark special occasions, nice to own something like this,
+While I was wandering around I came across a selection of bottles of beer brewed to mark special occasions, nice to own something like this,

 There were Northamptonshire Brewers present at the festival and I wanted to try Phipps "Midsummer Meadow" but unfortunately that had sold out, so I had to make another substitution which was Panther's "Summer Daze".

 Phipps Midsummer Meadow has won awards and was rated as one of the best beers in Britain by Roger Protz the editor of the Camra Good Beer Guide, so I was a little disappointed but I'll seek out that particular beer before the Summer ends.